masiro918/tin-comp/doc/user_guide.md

 # Quick Guide to the Programming Language

 This short manual guides you programming with the programming language.
-After reading this document you are (hopefully) familiar with the language structure and restrictions of the language.
+After reading this document you are (hopefully) familiar with the language structure and limitations of the language.

 ### Contents